By Amy Hunt

 Sarah and Andrew have long spoken about how important it was to them to maintain a tight family unit, despite no longer being a couple.

 Speaking to Hello! magazine, Sarah revealed, “A table can’t stand on three legs, really.
 So you have the Duke and I, and the two girls.
 We’re a family unit and we lead by example.

 “We support each other emotionally and we support each other health wise.
 At least every two weeks we sit down and communicate, the four of us.”

 So how did they get to where they are today?
 We take a look at the couple's fun and supportive - but undeniably tricky - relationship over the years...

 Announcing their engagement, 1986

-The happy couple revealed that they were engaged on 19th March 1986, after year-long courtship.
+The happy couple then revealed that they were engaged on 19th March 1986, after a year-long courtship.

 Prince Andrew designed Sarah's Burmese ruby engagement ring himself, revealing that the stone was chosen in order to complement Sarah's red hair.
 The couple revealed that they were set to marry in the summer of that year, after receiving the Queen's permission.

 On their wedding day, 1986